 MLS students may choose to pursue a general MLS degree, concentrate in a specific area through a specialized program, or pursue self-designed curriculum in their area of interest.
-The MLS is currently available in person, with most core classes offered in the evenings to accommodate working professionals.
+The MLS is available online and on campus, with most core classes offered in the evenings to accommodate working professionals.

 In order to provide MLS students with an adequate foundation to take upper-level specialized elective courses, all MLS students take one semester of core classes in the same subjects studied by JD students during their entire first year.
 These innovative courses aim to provide this foundation in half the time through focused, rigorous courses co-convened at the 400-/500-levels:

 MLS concentrations include: